rancher/docs/content/rancher/v2.x/en/catalog/multi-cluster-apps/_index.md

 The creator and any users added with the access-type "owner" to a multi-cluster app, can upgrade its Roles.
 When adding a new Role, we check if the user has that exact role in all current target projects.
 These checks allow the same relaxations for global admins, cluster owners and project-owners as described in the installation section for the field `Roles`.

 - **Adding/Removing target projects**
-The creator and any users added with access-type "owner" to a multi-cluster app, can add or remove its target projects.
+1. The creator and any users added with access-type "owner" to a multi-cluster app, can add or remove its target projects.
 When adding a new project, we check if the caller of this request has all Roles defined on multi-cluster app, in the new projects they want to add.
 The roles checks are again relaxed for global admins, cluster-owners and project-owners.
+2. We do not do these membership checks when removing target projects.
+This is because the caller's permissions could have with respect to the target project, or the project could have been deleted and hence the caller wants to remove it from targets list.

 ## Multi-Cluster Application Management